viamrobotics/viam-python-sdk/README.md

 position = await my_motor.get_position()
 ```

-View the `examples` for more details.
+View the [`examples`](https://github.com/viamrobotics/python-sdk/tree/main/examples) for more details.

+## Documentation
+Documentation, like this entire project, is under active development, and can be found at [python.viam.dev](https://python.viam.dev).

 ---
 ## Development